Sturm Hall, 2000 East Asbury Avenue Denver, CO 80208

 Penal policy; state politics; corrections; history, race and punishment

-Michael Campbell is an associate professor in the Department of Sociology and Criminology at the University of Denver His research employs mixed research methods to examine the social, historical and political forces that shape law and policy, especially those associated with mass incarceration.
+Michael Campbell is an associate professor in the Department of Sociology and Criminology at the University of Denver.
+His research employs mixed research methods to examine the social, historical and political forces that shape law and policy, especially those associated with mass incarceration.
+Much of this work has focused on the forces shaping state-level developments that shape penal trajectories, including partisanship, crime and economic conditions.
 His work has been published in the American Journal of Sociology, Law and Society Review, Criminology, Punishment and Society and other sociological and criminological journals.

 Ph.D., Criminology, Law & Society, University of California, Irvine, 2009

 MA, European History, Indiana University, 2000

 My current research work includes a project funded by the National Science Foundation (with co-PI Heather Schoenfeld) that examines state-level criminal justice reforms that affect correctional populations and mass incarceration.
 The goal is to compare and contrast reforms across state contexts since 2000 to better understand how state and national forces have shaped policy reform efforts in the United States.
 This work aims to provide new insights into what types of actors and organizations deploy different resources in their efforts to shape penal policy.
 The ultimate goal is to identify successful paths away from mass incarceration and toward criminal justice policies that address rather than reinforce inequality.

 The Changing Tides of Mass Incarceration: State Variation in Decarceration Reforms

 21st Century Justice

 The Changing Tides of Incarceration: Explaining State Variation in Decarceration Reform